Classification of Pseudo-Riemannian submersions with totally geodesic fibres from pseudo-hyperbolic spaces: The geometry of the base space

 In the next theorem, we identify the geometry of the base space and we find the dimension and the index of the total space in terms of the geometry of the base space. \begin{theorem} Let $\pi:H^{n+r}_{s+r'}\to B^{n}_{s}$ be a pseudo-Riemannian under the assumptions of Theorem \ref{t:main}.
 If $n\not=r+1$ then $\pi$ falls in one of the following cases: \begin{itemize} \item[$(a)$] $H^{2m+1}_{2t+1}\to\mathbb CH^m_t$,\ \ \ \ \ \ \ \ $(b)$ $H^{2m+1}_{m}\to\mathbb AH^m$, \item[$(c)$] $H^{4m+3}_{4t+3}\to\mathbb HH^m_t$,\ \ \ \ \ \ \ \ $(d)$ $H^{4m+3}_{2m+1}\to\mathbb BH^m$, \item[$(e)$] $H^{23}_{7}\to\mathbb OH^2$, \ \ \ \ \ \ $(f)$ $H^{23}_{15}\to\mathbb OH^2_1$, \ \ \ \ \ \ $(g)$ $H^{23}_{23}\to\mathbb OH^2_2$, \ \ \ \ \ \ $(h)$ $H^{23}_{q}\to\mathbb O'P^2$, \end{itemize} for $0\leq t\leq m$ and $m\geq 2$, and for some $8\leq q\leq 15$. \end{theorem} \begin{proof} We first prove that $B$ is simply connected.
 When ${s+r'}>1$, $H^{n+r}_{s+r'}$ is simply connected and thus, by Proposition \ref{p:5}, $B$ is also simply connected.
 If $s+r'=1$, then either $(i)$ $s=0$ and $r'=1$, or $(ii)$ $s=1$ and $r'=0$.

-In the case $(i)$ $s=0$ and $r'=1$, the base space is Riemannian, which, by \cite{mag}, it must be isometric to $\mathbb CH^m$, and thus $B$ is simply connected.
+In the case $(i)$ $s=0$ and $r'=1$, the base space is Riemannian, which, by Magid \cite{mag}, must be isometric to $\mathbb CH^m$, and thus $B$ is simply connected.

-In the case $(ii)$ $s=1$ and $r'=0$, $B$ is Lorentzian Osserman at the point $p$, which by \cite{garcia-rio-kupeli-vazquez-lorenzo}, it must be of constant curvature at the point $p$.
-But on the other hand, $B$ has constant curvature if and only if $n=r+1$.
+In the case $(ii)$ $s=1$ and $r'=0$, $B$ is Lorentzian Osserman at the point $p$, which by Garc\'\i a-R\'\i o, Kupeli and V\' azquez-Lorenzo \cite{garcia-rio-kupeli-vazquez-lorenzo}, it must be of constant curvature at the point $p$.
+On the other hand, $B$ has constant curvature if and only if $n=r+1$.
 This contradicts our working assumption $n\not=r+1$.
 These conclude that $B$ is simply connected.